CH LAB-Report (R4)

 2. ValueSet: Results Blood Group - SNOMED CT IPS Free Set with 13 concepts

-1. ValueSet: ChLab BloodGroup Antibody Screen Tests (Experimental) with the SNOMED CT codes of the blood group antibody screening tests.
+1. ValueSet: CH LAB-Report BloodGroup Immunohematology Tests (SNOMED CT coded procedures) with the SNOMED CT codes of the blood group antibody screening tests.